Nick Mohammed: "You can't knock the effect of 'Ted Lasso'"

 In fact, his dream now is to devise and pitch a Mr. Swallow sitcom.
 “I don’t think it’ll be an easy sell by any means,” he admits, “because I can foresee questions like, ‘Is this a character that only works live?’ and ‘Does he have the emotional range to sustain a sitcom?’
 They’re the right questions, so I’m getting in the right frame of mind to answer them.”
 Given his track record so far, it would be foolish to doubt Mohammed’s ability to find a clever solution.
 But for now, his family have arrived – and it’s time for hot chocolate.

-Nick Mohammed’s ‘The Very Best and Worst of Mr. Swallow’ is currently on tour in the UK
+Nick Mohammed’s ‘The Very Best and Worst of Mr. Swallow’ is currently on tour in the UK.
+‘Ted Lasso’ releases new episodes weekly on Apple TV+